letslearnprogramming/guides/intro_to_programming_guide.md

 [1] Why software is eating the world (http://www.wsj.com/articles/SB10001424053111903480904576512250915629460) [2] Examples http://blog.teamtreehouse.com/havent-started-programming-yet
 [3] http://www.bbc.co.uk/newsbeat/29051567
-## This Guide ##
-> the who
-This guide is meant for everyone has little or no background in programming .
-As long as you have the will and drive, as well as understanding of high school math (like addition, division, algebra, etc.), you can learn and excel at programming.

->the what
-This guide is a collection of online resources and books to teach you the basics and foundamental building blocks to programming.
-All of these resouces listed in this guide are free, and the for pay ones are explicitly marked with a $.

-Once you have a strong grasp of the topics listed in this guide, you should have the foundamental programming skills to learn more challenging tasks and projects like building websites, mobile apps, or programs that can teach itself to recognize cat pictures.

->the why
-There are lots of online resources to learn programming, from online classes provided by Coursera and Udacity to interactive programming platforms like Codeacademy.
-However, many of these websites don't provide a clear path for students, who don't know where to start like you, to take their first steps on programming.

-There many different options to learn to code online for free.
-I recommend starting with Codeacademy, joining the GitHub community, regularly reading coding related posts on Hacker News and taking one of the introductory computer science courses from an Ivy League-quality University.
-You’ll be surprised that coding isn’t nearly as difficult as you think and you can start creating and executing your own programs on your laptop or smartphone in a matter of weeks.

 ## Why Python ##
 > This should be a small section